RohitBandaru/blog/_posts/2021-08-14-Self-Supervised-Learning.md

 The $$s$$ function is modeled by $$f_k$$ a log bilinear model. $$W_k$$ is linear transforms the context vector, which can then be compared with the encoding $$z$$.

 To apply this to vision, the image is split up into 7x7 patches (with 50% overlap) which will be considered the observations.
 Each patch is encoded by a CNN (ResNet without pretraining).
 If the encoding returns at 1024 dimensional vector, the encoded image will have a size of 7x7x1024.
-An autoregressive model (PixelCNN or PixelRNN[6]) is applied to the encodings of the patches.
+An autoregressive model ([PixelCNN](https://arxiv.org/abs/1606.05328) or [PixelRNN](https://arxiv.org/abs/1601.06759)) is applied to the encodings of the patches.
 For 1D data like audio, an RNN/LSTM scan be used.
 The self-supervised task in this case is predicting which patch generated each context vector.
-Refer to the PixelRNN paper for more information on autoregressive models and PixelCNN [6].
+Refer to the PixelRNN paper for more information on autoregressive models and PixelCNN.
 The final representation is computed by mean pooling the encodings into a single 1024 dimensional vector.
 This can then be used for downstream tasks, like image classification.

 Why do we need the autoregressive model?
 We could optimize the InfoNCE loss using the 7x7 encodings.
 The self supervised task here is predicting the next context vector given a sequence of context vectors.
 This is similar to predicting the next patch of an image given all the previous patches.
 But rather predict the patch, which as we discussed is too difficult, we just predict a lower dimensional vector.
 Without this autoregressive constraint, we are just optimizing for generating unique embeddings for each patch and ignoring the relation between the patches.
 The InfoNCE loss is just ensuring that the predictions are correct.

 Why not just mask out the current context / observation?
 The architecture for this may be a masked fully connected layer that learns the context vector for each observation, while excluding the connection to the observation itself.
 Or there could be two PixelCNNs, one from the left and one from the right.
 We can then concatenate these two context vectors and possibly add additional neural network layers on top of it.
 Both methods would be more computationally expensive and complex, but likely still feasible.
-This would be bidirectional model for images similar to BERT [].
+This would be bidirectional model for images similar to [BERT](https://arxiv.org/abs/1810.04805).
 This idea may be explored in other research papers or, it may be an open idea to try.

 ## [SimCLR](https://arxiv.org/abs/2002.05709)
 SimCLR is a method from Google Brain which takes a different approach for self-supervised learning of image representations.
 The basis of SimCLR is image augmentations.
 Image augmentation has long been used in supervised learning.
 The augmentations are transformations applied to the image and cropping, color change, and rotation.
 The idea is that these transformations do not change the content of the image and the network will learn to ignore and be invariant to these transformations.
 In supervised learning, data augmentation is used to just increase the size of the dataset for a supervised task like classification.
 Many SSL methods including SimCLR make invariance to the augmentation the actual learning objective.
 The augmented images are fed into an encoder to get the representation.
 These representations are then learned to be close of augmentations of the same image.